auyer/rcpassos.me/posts/ebpf/index.md

 ## How does eBPF work?

-In a high level view, eBPF programs are composed of two parts: one in User-Space, and one in Kernel-Space.
+In a high level view, BPF tools are composed of two parts: one in User-Space, and one in Kernel-Space.
 The User-Space part is responsible for setting up the BPF program (that is the Kernel-Space part), and if it produces any data, handling it.

 For a given BPF tool to run, these are the basic steps that need to happen (also shown in the picture below):